 His sister Dorothy was buried in the south transept on 10 March 1750 and left money for a monument to be erected for Joseph.
 She married the Revd.James Sartre, prebendary of Westminster, and secondly Daniel Coombes.

-A photograph of the monument can be purchased from Westminster Abbey Library.
+A photograph of the monument and grave can be purchased from Westminster Abbey Library.

 Oxford Dictionary of National Biography 2004.